 The Journal of International Affairs Online Edition runs in-depth analysis on current global issues and trends all year round.
 We accept unsolicited submissions and welcome pitches from thought leaders and practitioners in the field of international affairs.

 Online submissions may either be Features or Arguments.
-Features are long-form academic essays, typically ranging from 1,200 to 2,000 words, which present a comprehensive and detailed inquiry into specific themes.
-Arguments are opinion essays, typically ranging from 800 to 1,200 words, which present sharp and insightful perspectives on a debate relevant to global discourse.
+Features are long-form academic essays, typically ranging from 1,200 to 2,000 words, which present a comprehensive and detailed inquiry into specific themes (for instance, female employment in Japan).
+Arguments are opinion essays, typically ranging from 800 to 1,200 words, which present sharp and insightful perspectives on a specific debate within a broader theme relevant to global discourse (for instance, should America disband the NATO).

 All submissions must be unpublished, original work.